rba100/jina-firecrawl-api/README.md

 This project is a drop-in replacement for Firecrawl, designed for LibreChat, but powered by Jina.AI.
 It exposes a `/v1/scrape` endpoint compatible with Firecrawl's API.

-### How it works

-- For most URLs, requests are proxied to Jina.AI's [r.jina.ai](https://r.jina.ai) service.
-You must provide your Jina API key as the Bearer token in the `Authorization` header; this key is forwarded to Jina for those requests.
-- For PDF URLs, the service downloads and parses the PDF directly.
-Any API key is accepted for PDF requests.

 ### Usage

 In Librechat, set `FIRECRAWL_API_URL` to `http://localhost:3002/` or wherever you will host this, and `FIRECRAWL_API_KEY` to your Jina.AI key.